System Setup

 The options menu is accessible by clicking on the button.

-The Delay Finder FIFO parameter sets both the maximum findable delay time as well the global time averaging of the delay finder.
-It should be left to its default setting.
+The Delay Finder FIFO parameter sets both the maximum delay time that can be found as well as the global time averaging of the delay finder.
+It can most often be left to its default setting.

 History time defines the length of the analysis buffer.
-It is set to 5 seconds by default.
+It is set to 5 seconds by default, and can be adjusted between 1 and 15 seconds.

-Pairing crossover freq. sets the crossover point for floor/head microphone pairs.
+Pairing crossover freq. sets the crossover point for floor/head microphone pairs (100 Hz to 22 kHz, default 1 kHz).

 Columns visibility allows you to show/hide specific table settings.